daraosn/mustekala/README.md

 License
 -----

-Node-puller is under MIT License.
+Mustekala is under MIT License.
 See the License file.